20 May 2018

 During the 1950s and 1960s, beautiful Italian actress and singer Giorgia Moll (1938) could often be seen on television and in the cinema, especially in many Italian B-films.
-With her pretty face and dream measurements, she became also a popular cover and pin-up model.
+With her pretty face and dream measurements, she also became a popular cover and pin-up model.

 German postcard by Krüger, no. 902/49.